physcip/physfaq/articles/en/firefox.md

 Close Firefox: A copy of Firefox is already open.
 Only one copy of Firefox can be open at a time.
 ```

-In order to fix this problem, delete the file `.parentlock` at the following path: `~/Library/Application Support/Firefox/Profiles/.default/.parentlock`.
+In order to fix this problem, delete the file `.parentlock` in your firefox user profile (`~/Library/Application\ Support/Firefox/Profiles/*.default/.parentlock`).
 This path can be obtained by executing `find ~/ -iname .parentlock`.

 In short: Executing the following command in the terminal should solve your issue
 ```
-rm ~/Library/Application Support/Firefox/Profiles/.default/.parentlock
+rm ~/Library/Application\ Support/Firefox/Profiles/*.default/.parentlock
 ```